autism-101/presentations/content/home/diagnosis.md

 ## When Were You Diagnosed?

-- I was diagnosed with Autism in late 2021
+- I was diagnosed as Autistic in late 2021
 - I was 57 years old
 - It was quite a shock 😮